-The services you perform in the exercise of your ministry are covered by social security and Medicare under the self-employment tax system, regardless of your status under the common law, and are generally subject to self-employment tax.
-This means that your salary on Form W-2.pdf, Wage and Tax Statement, the net profit on Schedule C or C-EZ, and your housing allowance less your employee business expenses are subject to self-employment tax on Form 1040, Schedule SE.pdf, Self-Employment Tax.
+The services you perform in the exercise of your ministry are generally covered by social security and Medicare under the self-employment tax system, regardless of your status under the common law.
+This means that your salary on Form W-2.pdf, Wage and Tax Statement, the net profit on Schedule C or C-EZ, and your housing allowance less pertinent deductible expenses are subject to self-employment tax on Form 1040, Schedule SE.pdf, Self-Employment Tax.

 Exemption from Self-Employment Tax

-However, you can request an exemption from self-employment tax for your ministerial earnings, if you're opposed to certain public insurance for religious or conscientious reasons.
+You can request an exemption from self-employment tax for your ministerial earnings, if you're opposed to certain public insurance for religious or conscientious reasons.
 You can't request exemption for economic reasons.
-To request the exemption, file Form 4361.pdf, Application for Exemption From Self-Employment Tax for Use by Ministers, Members of Religious Orders and Christian Science Practitioners, with the IRS.
+To request the exemption, file Form 4361.pdf, Application for Exemption From Self-Employment Tax for Use by Ministers, Members of Religious Orders and Christian Science Practitioners with the IRS.
 You must file it by the due date of your income tax return (including extensions) for the second tax year in which you have net earnings from self-employment of at least $400.
 This rule applies if any part of your net earnings from each of the two years came from the performance of ministerial services.
 The two years don't have to be consecutive.
 The exemption is granted if IRS approves your application.
 Once granted, the exemption is irrevocable.